pherosiden/doseffects/wc/readme.txt

                are located.
 This minimizes hard disk space.
 Note this is not needed if the help files are installed on the hard disk

-Win64 specifics

- - PATH      - must point to binnt64 and binnt directories, in that order
- - WHTMLHELP - points to the directory on the CDROM drive where Windows html help files are located.
-This minimizes hard disk space.
-               Note this is not needed if the help files are installed on the hard disk.

 OS/2 specifics

  - PATH      - must point to binp and binw directories, in that order